 The 230 SL made its debut at the Geneva Motor Show in March 1963, where Nallinger introduced it as follows: "It was our aim to create a very safe and fast sports car with high performance, which despite its sports characteristics, provides a very high degree of traveling comfort".

-The W 113 was the first sports car with a "safety body," based on Bela Barényi's extensive work on vehicle safety: It had a rigid passenger cell and designated crumple zones with impact-absorbing front and rear sections built into the vehicle structure.
-The interior was "rounded," with all hard corners and edges removed, as in the W 111 sedan.
+The W 113 was the first sports car with a "safety body," based on Barényi's extensive work on vehicle safety.
+It inherited a rigid passenger cell and designated crumple zones with impact-absorbing front and rear sections built into the vehicle structure from the W 111 it is based on.
+The interior was "rounded," with all hard corners and edges removed, just like in the W 111 sedan.
+The steering gear was pulled back from the crash sensitive front of the engine compartent towards the fire wall, and the steering column was angled with universal joints to protect the driver from impalement in a frontal impact.
+The mid-life model refresh in fall 1967 brought another safety innovation from Barényi: a collapsable telescopic safety steering column with a padded steering wheel hub to better absorb kinetik energy during a crash.
+The W 113 was also the first Mercedes-Benz with radial tires.

 Production of the 230 SL commenced in June 1963 and ended on 5 January 1967.
 Its chassis was based on the W 111 sedan platform, with a reduced wheelbase by 30 cm (11.8 in), recirculating ball steering (with optional power steering), double wishbone front suspension and an independent single-joint, low-pivot swing rear-axle with transverse compensator spring.
 The dual-circuit brake system had front disc brakes and power-assisted rear drum brakes.
 The 230 SL was offered with a 4-speed manual transmission, or an optional, very responsive fluid coupled (no torque converter) 4-speed automatic transmission, which was popular for US models.
 From May 1966, the ZF S5-20 5-speed manual transmission was available as an additional option, which was particularly popular in Italy.
 Of the 19,831 230 SLs produced, less than a quarter were sold in the US.